 Once we have determined each academy's admission arrangements, we will notify the appropriate bodies and will publish a copy of the determined arrangements on each school's website by 15 March in the determination year and continue displaying them for the whole offer year (the school year in which offers for places are made).
 We will also send a copy of our full, determined arrangements to the local authority as soon as possible before 15 March in the determination year.
-Queen Elizabeth's academy, as a school designated with a religious character will also send a copy of their arrangements to the Diocese
+Queen Elizabeth's academy, as a school designated with a religious character will also send a copy of their arrangements to the Diocese.

-In the normal admissions round parents apply via the Nottinghamshire/Lincolnshire Local Authority for places at their preferred schools.
-Parents are able to express a preference for at least three schools.
+In the normal admissions round (reception, transfer from primary to secondary (year 7) parents apply via their home local authority where the child lives, irrespective of which local authority area the academy is in.
+Parents are able to express a preference for at least four schools.
 The application can include schools outside the local authority where the child lives.
 A parent can apply for a place for their child at any state-funded school in any area.
 If a school is undersubscribed, any parent that applies must be offered a place.